barnatemesi/Kalman_filter_C_project/README.md

 The project is set up to accomodate systems of up to 5th order.
 Technically, the project is suitable for systems of up to ~12th order.
 If the order of your modelled system is larger than 10, unfortunately, this is implementation is not for you.

-PThe project contains doxygen style commenting!
+The project contains doxygen style commenting!

 Versioning is based on:
 [semantic versioning](https://semver.org/)